Alexqwesa/ais3uson_app/lib/source/data_models/README.md

 # Data Models

-These classes provide data for UI classes: [UI Services], [UIWorkerProfile].
+These classes provide data for UI classes.

 Hierarchy of classes: